Joel-Cornfield/PhotoTaggingApp/README.md

 # PhotoTaggingApp

-This is a Where's Waldo-style photo tagging game where players must identify hidden characters within an image.
+This is a Marvel inspired Where's Waldo-style photo tagging game where players must identify hidden characters within an image.
 The game is built with a React frontend and an Express + Prisma backend, using a PostgreSQL database to store character positions, high scores, and game sessions.

 ## Features